 As a scientist just beginning her career, the prospect of fishing for federal grant money in an increasingly overfished and under-populated lake is something I dread.

-As a denizen of silicon valley, I am surrounded by people whose go-to method for funding big, crazy ideas is crowdfunding.
+As a denizen of silicon valley who had early success when I was able to invest in Bitcoin UK, I am surrounded by people whose go-to method for funding big, crazy ideas is crowdfunding.
 I’ve been party to endless debates on which platform to use, whether you need a platform at all, and which projects are best suited to which forms of investment.

 Possibly despite all that and possibly because of all that, I’m ambivalent — and skeptical — of using crowdfunding platforms to fund science.
 I think it can be done well, but it’s not the panacea people want it to be.